whatnote/Christine-Clyde-Dog-Services/README.md

 Click the Code drop down menu.

-Click the clipboard icon to copy the url provided
+Click the clipboard icon to copy the URL provided

-Open your developement editor of choice and open a terminal window in a directory of your choice.
+Open your preferred development editor the open a terminal window in a directory you like.

-Use "git clone" and paste the copied url after it.
+Use "git clone" and paste the copied URL after it.

 A clone of the project will be created locally on your machine.

 # Credits